What should believers do when we disagree with our neighbors about the very nature of humanity?

 What do we do as believers, however, when we disagree with our neighbors about not just baseball or even a local government policy but the very nature of humanity?
 This is no trivial question.

-In 2019, this is where we find ourselves.
+In 2019, [and even more so in 2023] this is where we find ourselves.
 No issue has more exposed our fundamental divide than that of transgenderism, the view that some people are born in the wrong body, essentially, and so must take action to bring out their true “gender identity.”
 Said differently, those who advocate the acceptance of transgender humanity believe that a girl can be trapped in a boy’s body—and vice versa—and thus should take steps to change their body so that it accurately reflects who they truly are.

 This issue sneaked up on the church.
 We were accustomed to debates over creation and evolution, yes.
 We didn’t see that the debate over Genesis 1–3 (in particular) would jump from the earth’s age to human identity.
 Today, believers who believe in creation ex nihilo find themselves defending not only the historicity of creation but the historicity of humanity.
 The early chapters of Genesis, after all, teach us how the earth came to be and also how mankind came to be.